marten-seemann/base-drafts/draft-ietf-quic-transport.md

 integrity protection, malicious clients could generate or guess values for tokens that would be accepted by the server.
 Only the server requires access to the integrity protection key for tokens.

-In TLS the address validation token is often bundled with the information that TLS requires, such as the resumption secret.
-In this case, adding integrity protection can be delegated to the cryptographic handshake protocol, avoiding redundant protection.
-If integrity protection is delegated to the cryptographic handshake, an integrity failure will result in immediate cryptographic handshake failure.
-If integrity protection is performed by QUIC, QUIC MUST abort the connection if the integrity check fails with a PROTOCOL_VIOLATION error code.

 ## Path Validation {#migrate-validate}